smeup/ken/WIDGETS DEFAULT VALUES.md

 ### Shared
 </a>

-- scaffoldBackgroundColor   :   color of the screen backgroundColor
+- scaffoldBackgroundColor   :   color of the screen backgroundColor.
+It's a convenient way to get the main color in static components where there is not an attribute to define them or as default color:
+                                    - SmeupForm default color
+                                    - SmeupSection backgroundColor
+                                    - Dialog backgroundColor
+                                    - SmeupButton with isLink attribute as bacbroundColor and borderColor
+                                    - SmeupDatePicker when the border is hidden
+                                    - SmeupTimePicker when the border is hidden

-- primaryColor              :   main color of the application (convenient way to get the main color in static components)
+- primaryColor              :   main color of the application.
+It's a convenient way to get the main color in static components where there is not an attribute to define them or as default color:
+                                    - background of the buttons in SmeupTextAutocomplete
+                                    - background of the buttons in SmeupTextPassword

 - errorColor                :   color of the SnackBar'sbackgroundColor in case of error